chairunisarj/Project_NYCCityBike/README.md

 ## Acknowledgments -

-I get the data from [here] (https://www.kaggle.com/akkithetechie/new-york-city-bike-share-dataset) and get the explanation of the data format from [here]  (https://ride.citibikenyc.com/system-data).
+I get the data from [here](https://www.kaggle.com/akkithetechie/new-york-city-bike-share-dataset) and get the explanation of the data format from [here](https://ride.citibikenyc.com/system-data).

 This dataset is the property of NYC Bike Share, LLC and Jersey City Bike Share, LLC (“Bikeshare”) operates New York City’s Citi Bike bicycle sharing service for T&C click https://ride.citibikenyc.com/data-sharing-policy .